fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

 The way *pytest* works is by resolving the fixtures first, before any test that uses them is run, and once they are ready, the test method gets executed receiving the values of the fixtures it uses.
 This mechanism allows some very interesting uses that I will cover in a few sections below.

 ### An extra feature with fixtures
-Pytest fixtures are just great, another use is when we want to reuse the same piece of code in two or more test methods, imagine we needed to use a `Message` for two test methods.
+*pytest* fixtures are just great, another use is when we want to reuse the same piece of code in two or more test methods, imagine we needed to use a `Message` for two test methods.
 We could have simply declared a global variable, say `MESSAGE = MIMEMultipart("alternative")`  and then use it in our methods like:

 ```python
 def test_parse_mail_1():